IanHo2019/DID_Handbook/README.md

 Something sad is that this command is not well compatible with the `estout` package; therefore, to report the results in a figure/table, we may have to first store the results in a matrix and then deal with the matrix.
 See my coding example [here](./Dynamic_DID_(SA2021).do).

+[^1]: Ms. Sun is my second favorite female econometrician, and her papers on estimating treatment effects and using intrumental variables are worth reading.
+My top favorite female econometrician is [Xiaoxia Shi](https://users.ssc.wisc.edu/~xshi/) (UW-Madison), although it is too hard for me to understand her advanced research.

 ### Doubly Robust Estimator for DID
 [Callaway & Sant'Anna (2021)](https://doi.org/10.1016/j.jeconom.2020.12.001) pay a particular attention to the disaggregated causal parameter --- the average treatment effect for group $g$ at time $t$, where a "group" is defined by the time period when units are first treated.
 They name this parameter as "**group-time average treatment effect**", denoted by $ATT(g,t)$, and propose three different types of DID estimators to estimate it: